tvcutsem/harmony-reflect/doc/handler_api.md

   *  The `target` has a non-configurable property that is not listed in the result.
 Proxies cannot hide non-configurable properties.
   *  The result contains new property names that do not appear in `target` and  `Object.isExtensible(target)` is false.
 If the target is non-extensible, a proxy cannot report new non-existent properties.

+## getPrototypeOf(target)

+Called when the proxy is queried for its prototype link.
+This trap should return the prototype link of the target object.

+This trap intercepts the following operations:

+  *  `Object.getPrototypeOf(proxy)`
+  *  `Reflect.getPrototypeOf(proxy)`
+  *  `Object.prototype.isPrototypeOf.call({}, proxy)`
+  *  In full ES6 proxies, it is the intent that this trap is also triggered for `proxy instanceof Function`.
+This shim does not currently intercept that operation.

+The proxy throws a TypeError if:

+  *  The return value of the trap is not the actual prototype link of the wrapped target object.
+This restriction is imposed to ensure that `getPrototypeOf` cannot by itself be used to introduce a mutable prototype link.

 ## deleteProperty(target, name)

 Called when a property is deleted on the proxy.